-- 1. Quantification of proteins Lowry et al/ Bradford method - 2.
-Quantification of sugars Anthrone method - Total free amino acids - 4.
-Quantification of lipids - 5.
+- 1. Quantification of proteins by Lowry et al method - 2.
+Quantification of carbohydrates by Phenol sulphuric acid method - 3.
+Estimation of Total free amino acids by Ninhydrin method - 4.
+Quantification of lipids by Folch method - 5.
 Quantification of Ascorbic acid - 6.
-Thin Layer Chromatography (Amino acids / fatty acids/ sugar/ nucleic acids) - 7.
-Effect of pH, temperature, substrate concentration (any one enzyme Catalase / SOD / amylase by OD method)
+Separation of Amino acids / fatty acids/ sugar/ nucleic acids by Thin Layer Chromatography - 7.
+Purification of any one enzyme Catalase / SOD / amylase by precipitation and dialysis